 The company’s operating expenses rose 8 percent to $2.28 billion, also because of the inclusion of TransX and a weaker Canadian dollar.
 Higher costs resulting from increased volumes of traffic also contributed to the increase in operating expenses.

 Canadian National also said its operating ratio improved by 0.7 points to 57.5 percent.
 Investors look at the operating ratio to help determine the profitability of a company, with a lower ratio implying greater company profits.

 Service metrics improved in the second quarter, with average terminal dwell time falling to 7.2 hours from 8.1 hours in the second quarter of 2018, while average train velocity rose to 19 miles per hour from 18.2 hours.

-“The CNI team delivered record second quarter results, and we remain optimistic on CNI’s volume prospects in the second half of the year while maintaining our vigilance on costs,” said JJ Ruest, the company’s chief executive officer.
+“The CN team delivered record second quarter results, and we remain optimistic on CN’s volume prospects in the second half of the year while maintaining our vigilance on costs,” said JJ Ruest, the company’s chief executive officer.
 “Our focus on delivering profitable growth and advanced technologies to modernize our scheduled railroading model is expected to continue driving long-term value creation for our shareholders.”